openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`AlertmanagerUserWorkloadConfig` defines the settings for the Alertmanager instance used for user-defined projects.
+The `AlertmanagerUserWorkloadConfig` resource defines the settings for the Alertmanager instance used for user-defined projects.

 <em>appears in: [UserWorkloadConfiguration](#userworkloadconfiguration)</em>